Enhancing corporate governance

 C. Cooperating for efficient construction, etc.

-Our group holds shares of its business partners when it believes that holding such shares will enhance the Group’s corporate value and benefit its shareholders.
+A. Holding policy Our group holds shares of its business partners when it believes that holding such shares will enhance the Group’s corporate value and benefit its shareholders.
 After reviewing the purpose of holding shares and the status of transactions, etc., if the holding of such shares is deemed to be of little significance through quantitative and qualitative verification, we will gradually reduce the holdings through divestment, etc.

-We conduct quantitative and qualitative verifications of investment shares held for non-pure investment purposes in terms of medium- to long-term economic rationality and future prospects based on return and risk, etc.
+B. Methods of verifying the rationality of shareholding The Company conducts quantitative and qualitative review of strategic shareholdings in terms of medium- to long-term economic rationality and future prospects based on return and risk, etc.

 Changes in investment securities